 Pollack was found on the Greenbelt in Hermosa Beach, Calif., early on the morning of Dec.
 23 by an unidentified woman out jogging who called the police, according to the Manhattan Beach Patch.
 Pollack was already deceased.
 He was dressed in jogging clothes and carrying an iPod, which was still playing the Eagles when the police arrived.
 Hermosa Beach police captain Tommy Thompson told EasyReaderNews.com that police do not suspect foul play, and it is believed Pollack died of natural causes while exercising.
 He was an avid runner and softball player.

 ABOVE THE RIM FLASHBACK

-As for the film, I thought it was mediocre movie overall with a generic script and some less than impressive directing and production values but it did give us some memorable characters.
+As for the film, I thought it was a mediocre movie overall with a generic script and some less than impressive directing and production values but it did give us some memorable characters.
 Kyle (Duane Martin) the selfish show off player that’s jealous of Eric Montross.
 Shep (Leon Robinson) the old school player with mental problems that likes to play basketball without a ball.
 Birdie (Tupac) the gangster/basketball coach that carries a blade in his mouth.
-Flip Johnson (the late great Bernie Mac) a hilarious homeless guy that likes to play ball and Bugaloo (Marlon Wayans), friend of Kyle, who provided the great lines “Get off me” and “he looks like Daffy Duck with his beak blown off.”
-The film also had a great soundtrack by Death Row Records that won the award for soundtrack of the year by Source Magazine.
+Flip Johnson (the late great Bernie Mac) a hilarious homeless guy that likes to play ball and Bugaloo (Marlon Wayans), a friend of Kyle, who provided the great lines “Get off me” and “he looks like Daffy Duck with his beak blown off.”
+The film also had a great soundtrack by Death Row Records that won the award for Soundtrack of the Year by Source Magazine.

 The film only grossed $16 million (15.5 half more than Durant’s ThunderStruck) and was met with some poor critic reviews but has gained a cult following over the years.
 Pollack, the director, would go on to direct the comedies Booty Call in 97 and Lost and Found in 99.